hsf-training/hsf-training-cicd/README.md

 Even more people contributed to the framework, but they are too many to list!
 Instead, all regular contributors are listed on our [HSF Training Community page][hsf-training-community].

+## Open Educational Resources (OER) on Zenodo

+This lesson is included in the ETH Domain Open Educational Resources for Research Data Management (RDM) community on Zenodo.
+These resources support researchers, students, and RDM staff in implementing best practices across the research data lifecycle.
+The materials developed here are published under open licenses (CC BY 4.0) and can be freely reused and adapted for teaching and training initiatives worldwide.

 [lesson-example]: https://carpentries.github.io/lesson-example
 [pre-commit]: https://pre-commit.com/